 CP English 9 at Fort Collins High School is the preparatory class for CP World Literature and the foundational class for Advanced Placement courses offered in junior and senior years.
-The aim of this honors course is to build skills in writing, thinking, and speaking about literature and informational texts.
-We think deeply about the texts we read, and this assignment is a chance to practice this skill, keep you reading over the summer months, and expose you to more nonfiction material.
-This assignment is worth five percent of your first quarter grade.
+The aim of this honors course is to build skills in writing, thinking, and speaking about literature and other textual modalities.
+We wish for you to think deeply about the texts you read, and this assignment is a chance to practice this skill, keep you reading over the summer months, and expose you to more nonfiction material.